Get matched with the perfect policy and price

 Avg.
 Quote Time

-EXAMPLE: 5 State Specific Age and Eligibility Requirements
+State-Specific Age and Eligibility Requirements

-• California: The minimum age for a learner’s permit is 15 ½ years old.
-There is no mandatory holding period, but teens must complete driver’s education and log 50 hours of supervised driving before applying for a license.
+California: The minimum age is 15 and a half.
+There’s no fixed holding period, but teens must complete driver’s education and log 50 hours of supervised driving before they can apply for a license.

-• Ohio: Learner’s permits are available at 15 ½ years old.
-Teens must hold the permit for at least 6 months before applying for a driver’s license.
+Ohio: Teens can apply for a learner’s permit at 15 and a half.
+They must hold it for at least 6 months before becoming eligible for a full license.

-• Arizona: Teens can apply for a learner’s permit at 15 ½ years old.
-They must pass written and vision tests and have a licensed driver (at least 21 years old) present in the passenger seat at all times.
+Arizona: Learner’s permits are available at 15 and a half.
+Teens must pass written and vision tests and always have a licensed driver aged 21 or older in the passenger seat while driving.

 a student driver learning how to drive on a driving course, relating to learner's permit insurance